Frequently Asked Questions

 Ummm... what if what you're doing doesn't work?
 What if the cancer comes back or spreads?

-Before I left for Germany in August 2015, I said that preventing cancer recurrence and metastasis was my full-time job.
-Both of those ideas have been thrown out the window.
+Before I left the US for alternative cancer treatment in Germany in August 2015, I said that preventing cancer recurrence and metastasis was my full-time job.
+Both of those ideas were quickly thrown out the window after talking with my doctor there.
 The goal isn’t to prevent recurrence.
 The goal can’t be to prevent recurrence.
 It’s impossible.
 It’s torture and folly to set up something like that because I’ll have to live each moment in vigilance: there’s a contest, a race, with only 1 winner and 1 loser.
 I can’t rest.
 I can’t sleep.
 I can’t relax or "it" will win.
 It’s too much pressure… way, way, way too much pressure to try and prevent recurrence.
 To live this way means that if cancer returns, then I failed, I did something wrong or didn’t do something right.

 Of course many around me think that preventing recurrence is the goal so that I live a long, healthy, and generally happy life.
 I think right now the goal is actually to be present to as many moments of life as possible.
 Not all of them, sometimes I need to daydream or be absorbed by a book or zone out with a movie, but most of them.
 So I’ll say and ask others to join me in praying, “Yes, I want to prevent recurrence and in the meantime be present to each moment and hope that it ends up manifesting a long, healthy, and generally happy life.”
 I can do that, but to try and prevent recurrence… blech.
 So I say to myself as often as I can throughout the day, “I am happy!”

-In addition to this mindset, I incorporate many things: supplements (like probiotics, concentrated Green Tea extract, Cucurmin) and vitamins (like D3, E, K2, and selenium), infrared saunas, daily exercise, rebounding, mindfulness practices, Vitamin C IVs, B12 (methylcobalamin) shots, high dose Iodine, Ozone Therapy, Rife machine frequencies, heavy metal chelating, apricot kernals, Mistletoe injections (TBD), Family Constellation work, acupuncture, massage, reflexology, Healing Touch, chakra healing, cranial sacral therapy, EMDR, one-on-one counseling, going to the symphony, and reducing EMFs (electro-magnetic frequencies) in our home.
-Josh and I already eat a plant-based organic diet (http://www.ewg.org/foodnews/list.php); keep our home free of toxins (http://www.ewg.org/research/dirty-dozen-list-endocrine-disruptors) like those found in conventional laundry detergent, soap, and household cleaners; and filter our water (https://www.zerowater.com/).
+In addition to this mindset, I incorporate many things: supplements (like probiotics, concentrated Green Tea extract, Cucurmin) and vitamins (like D3, E, K2, and selenium), infrared saunas, daily exercise, rebounding, mindfulness practices, Vitamin C IVs, B12 (methylcobalamin) shots, high dose Iodine, Ozone Therapy, Rife machine frequencies, heavy metal chelating, apricot kernals, Mistletoe injections (TBD), Family Constellation work, acupuncture, massage, reflexology, Healing Touch, chakra healing, cranial sacral therapy, EMDR, one-on-one counseling, going to the symphony, and reducing EMFs (electro-magnetic frequencies) in my home.
+I already eat a plant-based organic diet (ewg.org/foodnews/list.php); keep my home free of toxins (ewg.org/research/dirty-dozen-list-endocrine-disruptors) like those found in conventional laundry detergent, soap, and household cleaners; and filter my water (zerowater.com).